 The sphere coverage SEI message indicates the coverage sphere region, which is a sphere region that is covered by the cropped decoded picture.
 When the indicated coverage sphere region is less than the entire sphere, there may be sphere locations that are outside of the indicated coverage sphere region that are also be covered by the cropped decoded picture.

+The coverage sphere region is specified relative to the global coordinate axes.

 sphere_coverage_cancel_flag equal to 1 indicates that the SEI message cancels the persistence of any previous sphere coverage SEI message in output order. sphere_coverage_cancel_flag equal to 0 indicates that sphere coverage information follows.